michelebusta/MicroserviceWorkshops/README.md

 updates such as new workshop files from more recent updates provided as the platforms change.

-Bit.ly last updated March 31, 2018.
-Stay tuned for another update during April 2018.
+Bit.ly last updated May 18, 2018.
 ```

 -----

-There are 4 different versions of the same lab.
+In ALL, there are 4 different versions of the same lab.
 You have to choose a platform to focus on for the workshop since you clearly can't do all of them :)
 The idea is to give you a choice of platform you are most interested in during the class period but you may optionally do the rest later.

 ## Choose your platform for the workshop lab